-One bite of this Copycat In-N-Out Vegan Burger with Spread will have anyone questioning its authenticity.
-The mayo-free spread paired with grilled onions even had me fooled.
-So beat that chemical burger craving with this healthier, cruelty-free option.
+This Vegan Copycat In-N-Out Burger with Spread tastes like it was made at the restaurant.
+The mayo-free spread paired with grilled onions had my family fooled.
+So beat your burger craving with this vegan option.

-As you know, not that long ago I posted my No Crumble Black Bean Burger.
+As you know, not that long ago I posted my Black Bean Burger.
 Since then I’ve been thinking of other ways to enjoy my current love of these vegan patties.

 A perfect dip for the baked thin-cut fries!

 If you enjoyed this vegan recipe, please leave a 5-star rating in the recipe card and share your thoughts in the comments below.

 Or, get the links to new recipes delivered straight to your inbox by signing up for our newsletter.
 See ya there!

 - black bean patties, or vegan burger patty of choice